 Imagine trying to get your organization’s legal counsel to approve an apology for being mean.
 Yet, Moosejaw’s copy says things like this all the time.

 Moosejaw’s trick is they insert these funny little bits into all those pieces of text we never pay any attention to.
-The user is rewarded for paying attention to the bits of the design that that every other site trains them to ignore.
+The user is rewarded for paying attention to the bits of the design that every other site trains them to ignore.
 It’s a brilliant strategy.

 If you agree that design is the rendering of intent, it’s easy to see how the thoughtfully humorous copy at Moosejaw is intentionally designed.
 It’s a great example of how we, as designers, can integrate delight into what might be an otherwise plain experience.

 We can measure a design on a scale from frustration to delight.
 The middle of this scale is a neutral point, where the design is neither frustrating nor delightful.
-It doesn’t suck, but it’s not remarkable either.
+It doesn’t suck, but it’s not remarkable, either.
 It’s just a neutral experience.

 When improving a bad design, we first must remove the frustrating bits to get to that neutral point.
-Observation of the users’ experience, followed by careful rethinking of the design can remove everything that’s introducing frustration.
+Observation of the users’ experience, followed by a careful rethinking of the design can remove everything that’s introducing frustration.

-Improving the design from the neutral point, to introduce delight is a different process.
+Improving the design from the neutral point to introduce delight is a different process.
 It’s additive, whereas getting to the neutral point is reductive.
 We have to know what to add to make the experience become delightful.